Rappahannock County, Virginia: Education

 Education was provided by private schools during the 1800s until mandatory public education was instituted by the Underwood Constitution of 1869–1870, which resulted in the creation of 14 white and 7 black primary education schools in Rappahannock County.
 High schools for whites were established in the town of Washington and the village of Sperryville in 1908–1909; black students were bussed out of the county to the Manassas Industrial Institute and the George Washington Carver school.

-In 2017–2018, the Rappahannock County Public Schools District served about 812 students in grades preK through 12 at one elementary school and one high school.
+In 2017–2018, the Rappahannock County Public Schools served about 812 students in grades preK through 12 at one elementary school and one high school (Rappahannock County High School).
 The graduation rate was 94%, and 80% of graduates continued their education after completing high school.
 Per pupil expenditures were $14,406.
 Of this, 80% was derived from local taxes and only 20% from the State.
 Overall, in Virginia the State contributes 55% to counties for education.
 Rappahannock County's Local Composite Index, an indicator used to allocate State aid to school districts, was 11th highest in Virginia, resulting in extreme limitations on State aid for education in the county.
 The Local Composite Index uses the true value of real estate in its computation, whereas most Rappahannock County land is under land use or conservation easements and is taxed at significantly less than true value.
 The large proportion of education costs derived from local real estate taxes is symptomatic of the fact that there are no large businesses in the county.

 There are also four private schools in the county.
 In 2018, Wakefield Country Day School served 150 students, Hearthstone School served 50 students, Belle Meade Montessori School served 25 students, and the Child Care and Learning Center served 65 children.
 About 60 county children were home-schooled.

 Although there is no large higher education facility in the county, the Rapp Center for Education is a non-profit organization committed to lifelong learning and workforce training and is registered with the State Council for Higher Education.
 Knowledgeable residents of the county teach numerous courses in their particular specialties through this facility.
 Healthcare training is provided toward certification as a Clinical Medical Assistant, Radiography Technician, and Pharmacy Technician.
 Courses are also taught on Information Technology knowledge and skills to help people develop a broader understanding of IT.

 Communities

-There is one incorporated town (Washington) and five village settlements in the county (Chester Gap, Flint Hill, Amissville, Sperryville, and Woodville).
+There is one incorporated town (Washington) and five village settlements in the county (Chester Gap, Flint Hill, Sperryville, Amissville, and Woodville).
 The villages have no defined legal boundaries and are characterized generally by having a rural post office and general store, older homes, one or more houses of worship, service stations, and small commercial establishments.